Hair, Tissue, Mineral Analysis (HTMA), A Game Changer For Health

 One might say that I have a slight obsession with the Hair Tissue Mineral Analysis, otherwise known as HTMA.
 This functional test has become one of my favorites - for all my clients.
-It offers insight into digestive health, thyroid function, adrenal health, inflammation, heavy metal toxicity, mineral imbalances, immune function, and more.
-Not only is HTMA affordable, and provides incredibly valuable insight, but it’s also accurate.
+Not only is the HTMA affordable, but it's a valuable functional health screening tool that provides a vast amount of insight to your health.

 Want to know more about why I am so obsessed with this test, read on!